nginxinc/nginx-gateway-fabric/site/content/overview/gateway-architecture.md

 - _Cluster Operators_ who would like to know how the software works and understand how it can fail.
 - _Developers_ who would like to [contribute](https://github.com/nginxinc/nginx-gateway-fabric/blob/main/CONTRIBUTING.md) to the project.

-We assume that the reader is familiar with core Kubernetes concepts, such as Pods, Deployments, Services, and Endpoints.
+The reader needs to be familiar with core Kubernetes concepts, such as Pods, Deployments, Services, and Endpoints.
 For an understanding of how NGINX itself works, you can read the ["Inside NGINX: How We Designed for Performance & Scale"](https://www.nginx.com/blog/inside-nginx-how-we-designed-for-performance-scale/) blog post.

 ## What is NGINX Gateway Fabric?

-NGINX Gateway Fabric (NGF) is a Kubernetes cluster component that uses Gateway API Resources to configure an HTTP load balancer with NGINX as its data plane.
+NGINX Gateway Fabric is a Kubernetes cluster component that uses Gateway API Resources to configure an HTTP load balancer with NGINX as its data plane.

 {{< note >}} To learn more about the Gateway API, you can read the [official Kubernetes documentation](https://gateway-api.sigs.k8s.io/). {{< /note >}}

-## NGINX Gateway Fabric at a High Level
+## NGINX Gateway Fabric at a high level

 This figure depicts an example of NGINX Gateway Fabric exposing two web applications within a Kubernetes cluster to clients on the internet:

 {{<img src="/img/ngf-high-level.png" alt="">}}

-{{< note >}} For simplicity, many necessary Kubernetes resources like Deployment and Services aren't shown, which the Cluster Operator and the Application Developers also need to create. {{< /note >}}
+{{< note >}} For simplicity, the figure does not show many of the necessary Kubernetes resources like deployment and services that the the Cluster Operator and the Application Developers also need to create {{< /note >}}

 The figure shows: